rei/rei-cedar-docs/docs/release-notes/spring-2020/README.md

 ### CdrDataTable

 The CdrDataTable component has been deprecated in favor of the new CdrTable component.
 CdrDataTable is a complex component which was difficult for developers to customize or enhance, whereas the new CdrTable component is a simple wrapper which applies styling to native HTML `<table>` markup.
 The existing CdrDataTable component has been ported to the FEDCOMP repository and is now available in the REI private NPM registry as [@rei/data-table](https://git.rei.com/projects/FEDCOMP/repos/data-table/browse).
+Note that `@rei/data-table` replaces the `modifier` property with individual `compact` and `borderless` boolean properties.
 Consumers of CdrDataTable should either replace their usage of that component with CdrTable, or install and use `@rei/data-table` instead.

 ### Color Utility Classes